picotank/testproject/README.md

 ## Abstract
 We developed an interestpoint detector to detect interest points location for event camera images.
-We adapted the idea from "SuperPoint: Self-Supervised Interest Point Detection and Description."
-Daniel DeTone, Tomasz Malisiewicz, Andrew Rabinovich.
+The idea was adpated from the literature *"SuperPoint: Self-Supervised Interest Point Detection and Description."* Daniel DeTone, Tomasz Malisiewicz, Andrew Rabinovich.
 ArXiv 2018.

-We propose and implement a reinforcement learning algorithm that learns to select the desired subset of a dataset for deep classification learning such that the classification network can achieve a better accuracy at the final state.
-The Program is implemented in Python with Tensorflow
+Our algorithm mainly consists of two parts:
+1. We first train our detector network with a synthetic dataset.
+2. We iteratively use the trained detector network to label interest points of real-world dataset and then self-train the network with the labeled dataset.

 ## Requirements